Procurement Vs Purchase – Two sides of the same coin?

 - Document the process

 According to Adroit Market Research, the Procurement as a Service market would reach 12 billion USD by 2028.
 Key market growth drivers are automation and Artificial Intelligence, which need to make the Procurement process transparent and improve operational efficiency.
-Implementing the best procurement procedures like automation ensures that the procurement function is a profit center to the business.
+Implementing the best procurement procedures like automation ensures that the procurement function is a profit center for the business.
 Cflow is a no-code workflow automation solution that can automate your procurement function within minutes.